tcr/luajit-test/README.md

 to start this, need a compiler and script that will generate assembly for a function for output by inspection.
 (so do this)

+./dump.js dumps the test() function in main
+./run.js runs the code in main in qemu (then kills it, dumps output)